Recreational Programmes

 Play-Ability

-SportCares’ Play-Ability programme provides recreational sports opportunities for PWDs with limited access to sports.
-PWDs will have access to community sports facilities so they can socialise and stay active on a regular basis.
-Play-Ability classes commences when there is sufficient demand.
+SportCares Play-Ability programme provides recreational sports opportunities for persons with disabilities and special needs, 18 and above, with limited access to structured sports programmes.
+Participants will have access to community sports facilities so they can socialise and stay active on a regular basis.
+Play-Ability classes commence when there is sufficient demand.

 Soundball